 What do we mean by transaction triggering events?
-Here are just a few ideas:
+Here are some examples:

-When these types of things happen, they can cause a shift in your business and its future.
-It’s amazing how quickly your plans for your business may change when affected by these types of events.
-That’s why we recommend you consider including a well-defined valuation process in your buy-sell agreement.
+When these types of events happen, they can cause a shift in your business and its future.
+It is amazing how quickly your plans for your business may change when affected by these types of events.
+This is why we recommend that you consider including a well-defined valuation process in your governing documents.

 This is especially important for family-owned businesses.
 These types of companies have spent years building their organizations from the ground up.
-While many believe they know the true worth of their company, it’s important to have third-party appraisal to tell you exactly what value is in the company, as well as give steps to help you prepare for future growth or exit.
+While many owners believe they know the worth of their business, it is important to have a third-party appraisal to provide a true value of your company, as well as give steps to help you prepare for future growth or exit.

 Choosing an appraiser early has several benefits:

 As part of an overall wealth planning strategy, many people will gift shares of stock to family members.
-When valuing a minority interest in a business (an ownership interest of 50% or less), it’s typical of buyers in the marketplace or a valuation analyst to apply minority discounts, which are more technically known as a discount for lack of control (DLOC) and a discount for lack of marketability (DLOM).
-While sellers typically try to get top dollar, minority interest discounts can be helpful in certain tax planning strategies when the end goal is to transition ownership to the next generation.
+When valuing a noncontrolling interest in a business (someone who owns part of a company but doesn’t have control over it), it is typical of a valuation analyst to apply discounts, which are more technically known as a discount for lack of control (DLOC) and a discount for lack of marketability (DLOM).
+Noncontrolling interest discounts can be helpful in certain tax planning strategies when the end goal is to transition ownership to the next generation.

-In other words, the person buying into the business is receiving a discount because they are not receiving the full benefits of control.
+In other words, the value of a noncontrolling interest is discounted because it does not possess the full benefits of control.

 A DLOM is the amount of money or percentage that is taken off the value of a business to show that it takes longer to sell part of a private company than it does to sell part of a public company.
-In the valuation world, we refer to liquidity as “cash in three days”, which is expected when selling publicly-traded stock.
+In the valuation world, we refer to liquidity as “cash in three days,” which is expected when selling publicly traded stock.
 However, when it comes to selling private companies, it takes much longer than three days to receive cash, which is why a DLOM is appropriate.

-Discounts are extremely important to understand when negotiating transactions with investors.
-Investors’ primary way to receive a return on their investment is through distributions, which are primarily dependent upon the company’s financial stability, and diversification among the services and/or products and geography of the business.
+A noncontrolling owner’s primary way to receive a return on their investment is through distributions of profits, which are primarily dependent upon the company’s financial stability.

-Going back to the concept of “cash in three days”, investors will also look at the obstacles they could encounter if they decide to sell their interest in the future, which could potentially be affected by the company’s transfer restrictions and redemption policy.
-Therefore, appropriately discounting a minority interest is important as it could potentially make or break a deal.
+Going back to the concept of “cash in three days,” owners will also look at the obstacles they could encounter if they decide to sell in the future, which could potentially be affected by the company’s transfer restrictions and redemption policy.

 Other items to consider in a business valuation include:

-Knowing an accurate value for your business will impact not only your current financial well-being, but also future exit strategies.
-Business valuation professionals can also identify operational inefficiencies, areas of risk, and ways to create stronger cash flow, all of which mean more value for your organization.
+Knowing an accurate value of your business will impact not only your current financial well-being, but also future exit strategies.
+Business valuation professionals can also identify operational inefficiencies, areas of risk, and ways to create stronger cash flow, all of which can increase the value of your organization.